halogenjs/model/Readme.md

 ### .fullyQualifiedRel( rel )

-Hyperbone supports curie (and `curies` with an array, incidentally), and offers a neato utility to recover the fully qualitied uri of a curied rel.
+Halogen supports curie (and `curies` with an array, incidentally), and offers a neato utility to recover the fully qualitied uri of a curied rel.

 ```javascript
   var model = new Model({